matsim-org/matsim-libs/contribs/vsp/src/main/java/playground/vsp/ev/README.md

 - The code generally was tested only with the Open Berlin Scenario v5.5.x ]
 - The official EV specification is the one coming from the matsim-vehicle, similar to the `ev` contrib.
 (MATSim-PR2218, Oct '22)
 - (needs review - obsolete, but code requires some checks) The initial SoC (as well as other important attributes) is read/written from/to the vehicle _type_ instead of the (single) vehicle.
 This is, because the corresponding code was written before MATSim-PR1605.
 So, the code could use adoption to PR1605.
 Now, if you want to have individual initial SoCs, you need to have one vehicle type for each person/value.
-- With MATSim-PR2120, the functionality to transfer the final SoC of an EV to the next iteration (as initial SoC) was centralized into the `ev` contrib.
-So the corresponding infrastructure should be removed from here.
-This can easily be addressed in conjunction with the previous point.
-After that, the `UrbanEVConfigGroup` should/could require corresponding settings (`EVConfigGroup.getTransferFinalSoCToNextIteration()`).

 ### Overnight/home charging
 1. Overnight charging currently only takes place on the overnight (home) activity.
 Instead, nearby chargers should be considered.